xmigrate/blxrep/docs/motivation.md

+---
+title: Why did we build blxrep?
+description: Why did we build blxrep? and that too with eBPF?
+---
 # Background and Motivation

 Traditionally, companies have relied on kernel modules for change block tracking and bitmap-based incremental backups.
 While functional, this approach has several limitations: